bradfa/mr-oe-bonedev/README.md

 4. Checkout all the needed git repos and setup some basic remote repositories for you: `mr checkout`
 5. Do some work and read the `mr help` output.

+## Exact Steps for Building a Linux Distribution

+1.